CausaLM: Causal Model Explanation Through Counterfactual Language Models

 The rise of deep learning models (DNNs) has produced better prediction models for a plethora of fields, particularly for those that rely on unstructured data, such as computer vision and natural language processing (NLP)~\cite{peters2018deep, devlin2018bert}.
 In recent years, variants of these models have disseminated into many industrial applications, varying from image recognition to machine translation~\cite{szegedy2016rethinking, wu2016google, aharoni2019massively}.
 In NLP, they were also shown to produce better language models, and are being widely used both for language representation and for classification in nearly every sub-field~\cite{tshitoyan2019unsupervised, gao2019neural, lee2020biobert, feder2020active}.

 While DNNs are very successful, this success has come at the expense of model explainability and interpretability.
-Understanding predictions made by these models is difficult, as their layered structure coupled with non-linear activations do not allow to reason about the effect of each input feature on the model's output.
+Understanding predictions made by these models is difficult, as their layered structure coupled with non-linear activations do not allow us to reason about the effect of each input feature on the model's output.
 In the case of text-based models this problem is amplified.
 Basic textual features are usually comprised of n-grams of adjacent words, but these features alone are limited in their ability to encode meaningful information conveyed in the text.
-While abstract linguistic concepts, such as topic or sentiment, do express meaningful information, they are usually not explicitly encoded in the model's input.
-Such concepts might push the model towards making specific predictions, without being directly modeled and therefore interpreted.
+While abstract linguistic concepts, such as topic or sentiment, do express meaningful information, they are usually not explicitly encoded in the model's input. \footnote{By concept, we refer to a higher level, often aggregated unit, compared to lower level, atomic input features such as words.
+Some examples of linguistic concepts are sentiment, linguistic register, formality or topics discussed in the text.
+For a more detailed discussion of concepts, see \cite{kim2018interpretability,goyal2019explaining}.} Such concepts might push the model towards making specific predictions, without being directly modeled and therefore interpreted.